manyworldspod/manyworldspod.github.io/_posts/2022-03-09-restorative-justice-in-northeast-syria.md

 are entirely outside my lived experience.
 While I am not straightforwardly male (or straight) I was born into a body with white skin and a penis.
-What's more, a Ph.D. in astrophysics has trained me to deliver words to an audience with far more confidence and authority than I've ever earned.
+What's more, a Ph.D. in astrophysics has trained me to deliver words to an audience with far more confidence and authority than I've ever actually earned.

 Because of these limitations, I've sought help from people who actually have experienced the restorative justice systems we're about to discuss.
 We'll hear